SuhwanGim/HBM2019_1_team_project/README.md

 # HBM2019-1 team project
-(working)
+(I am working on it)

-Class: Human Brain Mapping 2019 @Biomed in SKKU.
+Class: Human Brain Mapping 2019 @Biomed Depart in SKKU.

-Purpose: fMRI experiemnt with behavioral measurements.
+Purpose: Doing fMRI experiment with behavioral outcomes.

-All experiment scripts are based on MATLAB and PsychToolbox3.
+All experiment scripts are based on MATLAB(2018b) and a latest version of PsychToolbox3.